Purescript library and code generator for Google Protocol Buffers version 3.

 We aim to support binary-encoded (not JSON-encoded) proto3.
 Many proto2-syntax descriptor files will also work, as long as they don't use proto2 features, like groups.

-The generated optional record fields will use Nothing
+The generated optional record fields will use Nothing instead of the

 default values.